top of page

 As I'm someone coming from a capitalist culture, it was my first time to see people whose property can fit in one bag.
 Maasai are pastoralists, and they don't have many things - the house where I lived with Maria has few plates and mugs (it's common for everyone to eat with fingers from one plate or straight from the cooking pot), clothes known as Maasai shukas, some self-made jewelry, shoes, a cellphone, and some families has a solar panel on the hut's roof.

 Maria doesn't go to work or have any bills to pay.
-Her life is doing daily chores like cutting firewood, fetching water, milking cows, cooking, and caring for children.
-Maria needs money to pay for school books and clothes for those children who go to school; she needs to buy maize to make porridge and medicine if natural medication does not help, and she goes to the hospital.
+She lives by doing daily chores like cutting firewood, fetching water, milking cows, cooking, and caring for children.
+Maria needs money to pay for school books and clothes for the children who go to school; she needs to buy maize to make porridge and medicine if natural medication does not help, and she goes to the hospital.

 Maria can get cash from her husband if he sells cattle.
 Some Maasai women also sell milk.
 Maasai didn't farm in the past, but these days, many Maasai cultivate some food themselves as life has become more challenging due to drought and cattle diseases when cows' milk is not enough.
 Maria also goes to the farm but only has a little to harvest this year.
 First, the problem was drought, and then Il Nino and floods destroyed the field.